 Correctional facility is a term used by Process Servers in Hawaii that refers to a jail, prison, or other place of incarceration by government officials.
 They serve to confine and rehabilitate inmates in Hawaii as they do in all other states.

 Do Listed Process Servers in this directory say there is a difference between a correctional facility and a prison in Hawaii?

 Actually, in Hawaii, correctional facilities and prisons are basically the same.
 Correctional facilities usually include prisons and jails while prisons are considered a subpart of the correctional system.
 Whether an inmate is incarcerated in a Hawaii corrections institution or a prison, they are subject to service of process, continuing their involvement within the justice court system.
 It must be noted, Private Process Servers in Hawaii who are tasked to serve process upon an inmate are delivering legal documents concerning civil matters only.

 Correctional Institutions and Prisons in Hawaii are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in Hawaii are part of a larger criminal justice system which includes police, prosecution and the courts.

-Inmates / defendants / respondents incarcerated in a Hawaii correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a Hawaii correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a Hawaii facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.

 Federal correctional Institutions located in Hawaii are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.